elusivecodes/FyreColor/README.md

 $contrastColor = Color::findContrast($color1, $color2, $minContrast, $stepSize);
 ```

-If `color2` value is *null*, a clone of `color1` will be used instead.
+If `$color2` value is *null*, `$color1` will be used instead.

-This method will tint/shade `color2` until it meets a minimum contrast threshold with `color1`, then the new color will be returned.
+This method will tint/shade `$color2` until it meets a minimum contrast threshold with `$color1`, then the new color will be returned.
 If no valid contrast value can be found, this method will return *null* instead.

 **Mix**